Scale your business with our modular plugins.

 How to Change Footer in Storefront – 3 Easy Methods

-Do you want to know how to change the footer in the StoreFront theme?
+Do you want to know how to change the footer in the Storefront theme?
 This post is for you.
-In this guide, we’ll show you 2 different ways to do it.
+In this guide, we’ll show you two different ways to do it.

-Storefront is one of the best WooCommerce themes and it is widely used in eCommerce stores.
-This theme was developed by Automattic and is available both in the WordPress.org repository and the official WooCommerce website.
+Storefront is one of the best WooCommerce themes, and it is widely used in eCommerce stores.
+Automattic developed this theme and is available both in the WordPress.org repository and on the official WooCommerce website.

 Even though site admins focus mainly on the header, the footer is also an essential area of any website.
 You can add important details about your website and its services, remove or add things like links to policies, contact information, social media, and more.
 You can also add links to the other products, services, and websites you own or are related to.